tictactrip/axios-redis/README.md

 await axiosInstance.get('/user?ID=12345');
 ```

-### Which are caches HTTP methods?
+### Which are cached HTTP methods?

 As default, all *GET* and *POST* responses are cached.
-If you want to customize it, you can also override them:
+If you want to customize them, you can also do:

 ```ts
 axiosRedis.methodsToCache = [EHttpMethod.GET];
 ```

-### What's the de key structure?
+### What's the key structure?

 As default, keys have bellow pattern: